falkTX/Carla/INSTALL.md

 --------------------------------
 The required build dependencies are: <i>(devel packages of these)</i>

- - liblo
- - Qt4/5
  - PyQt4/5 (python3 version)

+Optional for extra engine features:

+ - libmagic (for auto-detection of binary types, needed for plugin-bridges)
+ - liblo    (for OSC support)

+Optional for extra Linux-only engine features:

+ - ALSA
+ - PulseAudio
- - X11 (Linux only)
+ - X11 (internal/LV2/VST2 X11 UI support)

-Optional for extended LV2 UIs support:
+Optional for extended LV2 UIs support: (Linux only)

  - Gtk2
  - Gtk3